Hands-on React Native Tutorial for Beginners

 Facebook, Skype, Instagram, Discord, and Walmart mobile applications are only a few examples that have been developed with React Native.

-As I aim for this tutorial to be a hands-on practice for new beginners, I’ll get you started to code in React Native with an easy and smooth example.
+As I aim this tutorial to be a hands-on practice for new beginners, I’ll get you started to code in React Native with an easy and smooth example.

 How to set up your local environment for React Native?